rxsinx/nifty-correlation-intel/README.md

 # nifty-correlation-intel
-Complete, production‑ready correlation intelligence system for the NIFTY 50
+Under development correlation intelligence system for the NIFTY 50